jorgecarleitao/public-contracts/docs/contracts_api/entity.rst

 .. class:: models.Entity

-    An entity is any company or institution that is enrolled in the database.
+    An entity is any company or institution that is enrolled in the database that are related trough :class:`contracts <models.Contract>`.

     All the fields of this model are directly retrieved from Base_.
     They are: